Which entropy for general physical theories?: A case study: the information content in Bilocal Classical Theory

+We can now analyse the behaviour of the information content in BCT by applying the formalism developed in subsection \ref{subsec:infoContent}.
 The first fact that must be checked is that BCT is a digitizable theory, in the sense of definition~\ref{def:digitizability}.
 This is a mandatory step that allows for a meaningful operational definition of information content, as discussed at the end of the previous section.
 The proof is given in appendix \ref{app:proofs} (lemma \ref{lem:BCTdigitizability}).
-In BCT, as in classical and quantum theory, any type of system can serve as obit.
+In BCT, as in classical and quantum theory, any type of system can serve as o-bit.
 Here we choose the type of system with $D=2$, that we will call \emph{bibit} from now on.

 The major obstacle in computing the information content of a given state is the complexity of the figure of merit.
 The greater is the set of states on which we must validate the compression scheme, the more difficult is to devise one that works as we wish.
 However, for any state $\rho\in\st_1(\rA)$ of BCT, one can find a dilation $\Pi\in\st(\rA\rE)$ from which we can compute all the other ones by applying a suitable channel on the ancillary system $\rE$, as it is stated in the following proposition. \begin{proposition} Let $\sum_ip_i|i)_{\rA}=|\rho)_{\rA}\in\st_1(\rA)$ and let $\sum_{ijs}q_{ijs}|(ij)_s)_{\rA\rF}=|\Psi)_{\rA\rF}\in\st_1(\rA\rF)$ be a dilation of $\rho$.
 Let $\rE\cong\rA$ and $\sum_{iks}p_{iks}|(ik)_s)=|\Pi)_{\rA\rE}\in\st_1(\rA\rE)$ be the dilation of $\rho$ with joint probability distribution defined as